 Other practical support measures such as free transport and accommodation have been put in place in some countries

 Some countries have put in place other practical support measures for health workers.
-For example, Romania has offered free accommodation for health workers isolating from their families.
-In Hungary and some parts of the United Kingdom, health workers have been given free access to public transport, while National Health Service (NHS) workers in London can hire bikes for free from a city-wide cycle scheme.
+For example, Romania and Mater Dei, the main hospital in Malta, have offered free accommodation for health workers isolating from their families during the pandemic.
+The Medical Association of Malta has also provided financial support primarily to junior doctors renting privately.
+In Hungary and some parts of the UK, health workers have been given free access to public transport, while NHS workers in London can hire bikes for free from a city-wide cycle scheme.
 In the City of Helsinki, Finland health workers have been granted free parking near health facilities.
 Meanwhile, in Denmark, COVID-19 has been recognised as a work-related injury for health care staff, enabling them to access associated benefits.

 Policy lessons and implications